 Spread of COVID-19 between people in the same age group

 When reporting a COVID-19 patient, it is also possible to report which other patient is a probable source of the infection.
 This data shows that COVID-19 is primarily spread between people who are about the same age.
-The figure below shows data on 693 paired patients, displaying the ages of both the source patient and the patient that they infected.
+The figure below shows data (up to 14 September 2020) on 7,641 paired patients, displaying the ages of both the source patient and the patient that they infected.
 Transmission of the virus appears to take place mainly between people of about the same age, and less frequently between parents and children (of all ages).

 Around 40 GP practices in the Netherlands are registering the number of patients visiting the practice with flu-like symptoms; these are the Nivel monitoring stations.
 Using a cotton swab, a smear is taken from the nose and throat of some of these patients; the resulting culture is examined in the laboratory to detect viruses, including COVID-19.
-A total of 6.5% of those patients turned out to be infected.
-This percentage was highest in week 14, reaching 30%.
-No coronavirus infections were found in the 137 patients under 20 years old who were tested (based on data up to end of April 2020).
-This confirms the current understanding that children are less likely to be infected and become ill than adults.
+In one of the 183 patients under the age of 18 that were tested (0.5%), a COVID-19 infection was detected (data from February to early September 2020).
+The infected patient was 15 years old.
+Of the 1021 adults tested, 65 were positive (6.4%).

 COVID-19 in Dutch households

 Within a short time frame, RIVMNational Institute for Public Health and the Environment set up a study to find out more about people infected with COVID-19 and their family contacts.
 In cooperation with GGD Utrecht, various families took part in this study.
-A total of 54 households took part up to mid-April, involving 239 participants, including 185 housemates.
+A total of 54 households took part up to mid-April, involving 239 participants, including 185 household members.
+The first results of this study are now known.
 In this family-based study, there were no indications found in any of the 54 participating families that a child <12 years old was the source of COVID-19 within the family.
-The first part of the study has now been completed.
-The second part of the study is still ongoing.
-RIVM will be looking at the spread of the virus within families after a diagnosis of COVID-19 in a child.
-This approach gives us an even better opportunity to investigate how often an infection in children leads to further spread of the virus.

 Frequently Asked Questions